Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Advanced Examples

-If you want to write your own runtime type checker or some other kind of function that manipulates types as values at runtime, this section gives examples of how you might implement such a function using TypeExpr.
+If you want to write your own runtime type checker or a function that manipulates type form objects as values at runtime, this section provides examples of how such a function can use TypeForm.

 import typing